MayingS/TwoView-Pose3D-Estimation/README.md

 * `output/[ANNO]_mapped.json`, the structure of the json is as below:
 ```
-{'predictions': [{'file_name': %image file name,
+{'predictions': [{'file_name': %string, image file name,
-                  'id': %image id,
+                  'id': %int, image id,
-                  'pose2d': %one detected 2d pose that is matched to a gt pose,
+                  'pose2d': %njts*2 matrix, one detected 2d pose that is matched to a gt pose,
-                  'body_id': %the body id of the mathced gt pose
+                  'body_id': %int, the body id of the mathced gt pose
                   },
                   ...
                  ]